Jubilee (character): Decimation and aftermath

 Jubilee is revealed to have lost her powers on M-Day, due to the reality-altering powers of the Scarlet Witch.
 She returns to New York shortly after running a half-way house for depowered mutants in Queens, New York, and is kidnapped by Omega Red and his henchmen while Wolverine is sidetracked during the battle.
 She is taken to Berlin as a hostage.
 Wolverine manages to use S.H.I.E.L.D. to find Jubilee, but she is beaten and badly injured.
 Logan trades his freedom from S.H.I.E.L.D. for Jubilee's safety and well-being.
 She is carried away in a medical unit by S.H.I.E.L.D. operatives.

 Jubilee next resurfaces as Wondra, the second-in-command of one of the incarnations of the New Warriors.
-She uses technologically based super-strength (supplied by what appears to be a variation of Wizard's "Wonder Gauntlets") capable of lifting a locomotive engine over her head.
-Recruited as the first member, Jubilee takes a more serious attitude to her role as Wondra and serves alongside fellow X-Men and former teammates Decibel and Stacy X. Jubilee distrusts Night Thrasher and uncovers evidence that he is using the team for less than noble reasons, and after a trip to the future, the former mutants leave the team in the hands of ex-members of the Initiative (Slapstick, Justice, Ultra Girl, et al.).
+Recruited as the first member, Jubilee takes a more serious attitude to her role as Wondra and serves alongside fellow X-Men and former teammates Decibel and Stacy X. Jubilee distrusts Night Thrasher and uncovers evidence that he is using the team for less than noble reasons, and after a trip to the future, the former mutants leave the team in the hands of ex-members of the Initiative.

 After leaving the New Warriors, she returns to San Francisco and meets with a group of young mutants her age, who tell her about Utopia, the island home for mutants.
 Jubilee reaffirms her identity as a mutant, despite being depowered, but still declines to join the X-Men on Utopia.